A portable accelerated data query and LLM-inference engine, written in Rust, for data-grounded AI apps and agents.

 Step 1.
 Initialize a new project.

 Step 2.
-Log in and authenticate from the command line using the spice login command.
-A pop up browser window will prompt you to authenticate:
+Log in and authenticate.
+A pop-up browser window will prompt you to authenticate:

 Step 3.
 Start the runtime: